-Diagnosis and support Seeing your doctor
+Diagnosis and support

+Seeing your doctor

 Your doctor will talk to you about your symptoms and ask some questions.
-They will check if anything else could be the problem.
+They'll check if anything else could be the problem.
 You may be referred to a memory clinic for further assessment.

-When you see your doctor they should:
+When you see your doctor, they should:

-- discuss your symptoms and how they affect your daily life they may also ask someone close to you about any changes they've noticed, if you consent to them being involved - ask questions to test your thinking and memory - carry out some health checks, such as blood tests, to look for other conditions that might be causing your symptoms.
+- review your medical history and discuss your symptoms, including how they affect your daily life - they may also ask someone close to you about any changes they've noticed, if you consent to them being involved - ask questions to test your thinking and memory - carry out some health checks, such as blood tests, to look for other conditions that might be causing your symptoms.